ODonnellM/clickLight/README.md

 1. `set(id, color);`
   * Set accepts two arguments, an ID representing an existing group and an RGB color value to set that group to.
-  * The color passed to set is also saved as the most recent color in the groups state for access later by other methods.
+  * The color passed to set is saved as the 'current' color in the groups state for access later by other methods.
     2. `setTransient(id, color);`
-  * setTransient accepts the same two arguments as set and applies them in the same exact way, on the webpage the two methods will appear to be acting the same.
+  * SetTransient accepts the same two arguments as set and applies them in the same exact way, on the webpage the two methods will appear to be acting the same.
-  * The color passed to setTransient is **not** saved to the groups state however.
-This works well in conjunction with reset for hover events.
+  * The color passed to setTransient is **not** saved to the groups state however, it simply applies the color.
 3. `reset(id);`
   * Reset accepts only one argument, the ID of the group you would like to reset.
-Reset will look at the most recent color in a groups state and apply that color onto the group.
+Reset will look at the groups 'current' color in state and apply that color onto the group.
-  * Unlike set, reset does not change the state of the group, it only applies the color that a groups state has as most recent.
+  * Unlike set, reset does not change the state of the group, it only applies the color that a group's state has as 'current'.
 4. `resetState(id);`
   * ResetState accepts only one argument just like reset.
 The ID of the group you would like to reset the state of.
-  * First, resetState will set teh most recent color to null so it's as if nothings been set.
-Then, it will clear any color it currently has placed on the canvas.
+  * First, resetState will set the 'current' color in state to null.
+Then, it will clear any color currently on the canvas.
 5. `updateConfig(config);`
-  * If at any point you want to update the configuration of an instance during run time, this is the method that'll help you do so
+  * If at any point you want to update the configuration of an instance during run time, this is the method that'll help you do so.
-  * It works by simple re-extending the settings object internally which is referenced throughout the plugin's lifecycle including all callbacks and defualt color references.
+  * It works by simple re-extending the settings object internally which is referenced throughout the plugin's lifecycle including all callbacks and default color references.